Northern Fleet Joint Strategic Command

 The Northern Fleet Joint Strategic Command (Объединённое стратегическое командование «Северный флот»), was a military district of the Russian Armed Forces, with its jurisdiction primarily within the northern region of European Russia and the Arctic Ocean.

 The Northern Fleet Joint Strategic Command was the third largest military-administered district by geographic size.
 It contained four federal subjects of Russia: Arkhangelsk Oblast, Komi Republic, Murmansk Oblast, and Nenets Autonomous Okrug.
 Additionally, the command contains most of Russia's islands in the Arctic Sea, including those located in federal subjects not within the district.
 The command's main aim was to concentrate all military responsibility over Russia's territories in the Arctic as well as secure all Russian interests and power projection in the region.

 The command was headquartered in Severomorsk, and its former military commander is Admiral Aleksandr Moiseyev, who held the position since 3 May 2019.

 In October 2023 a decree was prepared to strip the Northern Fleet of its special status as a military district.
 In early 2024, it was announced that be subsumed into the wider, newly reconstituted Leningrad Military District.
-On 26 February 2024, by decision on President Vladimir Putin's, the Leningrad Military District was separated from the Western Military District as a separate military-administrative unit of Russia, abolishing the Northern Fleet Joint Strategic Command, effective on 1 March.
+On 26 February 2024, by decree of President Vladimir Putin, the Leningrad Military District was separated from the Western Military District as a separate military-administrative unit of Russia, abolishing the Northern Fleet Joint Strategic Command, effective on 1 March.

 History

 The Northern Fleet Joint Strategic Command was established on 1 December 2014 when it was split off from the Western Military District, initially as Russia's only joint military command to give greater autonomy to the Russian Navy's Northern Fleet.

-The military command was given the status of a military district on 1 January 2021, according to a Decree signed by Russian President Vladimir Putin on 5 June 2020.
+The military command was given the status of a military district on 1 January 2021, according to a Decree signed by Russian president Vladimir Putin on 5 June 2020.
 The decree established the Northern Fleet as a "joint territorial formation" of the Russian Armed Forces, performing the functions of a military district.
 Accordingly, the Arkhangelsk and Murmansk Oblasts, Komi Republic, and the Nenets Autonomous Okrug were removed from the area of responsibility of the Western Military District and placed under the Northern Fleet.